evannjohnson/teletype-ev/docs/ops/queue.md

 Using the `Q.N` OP will either return the position of the end marker (1-indexed) or move it:

 ```
-Q.N 2 // increace the length to two by moving the end marker:
+Q.N 2 // set the length to 2 by moving the end marker:

 3 2  |  1 0 0 0 0 0